 The Company paid a total consideration of \$170,347, including cash and working capital adjustments of \$(141) and a contingent consideration of \$21,670, payable over a period of 18 months commencing from the Acquisition date linked to Vuram's target revenues and adjusted EBITDA (with certain adjustments) as specified in the acquisition agreement, for the acquisition.
 The fair value of the contingent consideration liability was estimated using Level 3 inputs which included an assumption for discount rate of 2.75%.
 The potential undiscounted amount for all future payments that the Company could be required to make under the contingent consideration arrangement is between \$0 and \$22,300.
 Further, deferred earn out of \$2,700 is payable over a period of 18 months commencing from the Acquisition date, subject to continued employment.
 The Company has funded the acquisition with cash on hand.

-The Company incurred acquisition related costs of \$143, which have been included in "General and administrative expenses" in the consolidated statement of income.
+During the year ended March 31, 2023, the Company incurred acquisition related costs of \$1,209, which had been included in "general and administrative expenses" in the consolidated statement of income.